window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-4RPBYZKZL7');

 MENTORING AND COACHING

-Supporting the participants’ development will be their mentors, who will be HODs within their department with experience of the role they are stepping up into.
+Supporting the participants’ development will be their mentors, who will be leaders / HODs within their department with experience of the role they are stepping up into.
 Each participant will be matched with a mentor from their department to support them with departmental specific skills as they step up.
 Participants will have 4 x 60 mins (likely online) sessions with their mentor.
 They will also be encouraged to meet their mentors in-person and shadow them on a current production (access funding is available to support this activity).

 In addition, each participant will be offered 2 hours 1-2-1 bespoke CV / employability support to help them identify the role and production they are looking to step up to and assist them with their CV, pitch and interview skills.